rumoncarter/Service-Standard/README.md

 ## 3. Be consistent

-When the public interacts with the Ontario government, their experience should feel cohesive, positive and consistent.
+When the public interacts with the BC government, their experience should feel cohesive, positive and consistent.

 ### Why it matters

-Users should know when they are on an official government website.
+Users should know when they are on an official government website or using an official government service.

 Using standard platforms and designs is a cost-effective way of providing public services and makes the most of public resources.